cthlbrennan/herdhub/README.md

 ![Social Media Links](documentation/features/social-media-links.png)

-The footer contains icons from https://www.fontawesome.com which provide links to their respective social media websites.
+The footer contains icons from [Font Awesome](https://www.fontawesome.com) which provide links to their respective social media websites.

 #### Messages to User